Best Practices for Quantitative Reasoning Instruction

 - pairing QR instruction with writing and critical reading;

 - pedagogy that is sensitive to differences in students' culture and learning styles; and

 - scaffolding the learning process and providing rich feedback and opportunities for revision.

 Of course, these approaches are frequently overlapping.

-A Video about Best Practices for Teaching QR
+Videos about Best Practices for Teaching QR

 A video produced by the University of Colorado at Boulder Journalism and Mass Communications students that discusses the educational practices that contribute to quantitative illiteracy and proposes solutions.
 This video features an interview with Sanjoy Mahajan, author of Street-Fighting Mathematics.